Skip to main content

 The Department of Mental Health Services provides mental health and personal counseling services to all IU School of Medicine students, residents and fellows on every IU School of Medicine campus.

-Contact the Department of Mental Health Services at 317-278-2383 or access the Mental Health Services learner portal
+Contact the Department of Mental Health Services at 317-278-2383 or access the Mental Health Services learner portal.

-Go to the Department of Mental Health Services
+Department of Mental Health Services

 Access Emergency Help